screenload-app/screenload-qt/docs/RFC/0000-Add-Opacity-slider.md

 ## Anti-Goals

-Flameshot's Marker tool does a very good job at keeping the text readable so this is not linked to this request.
+ScreenLoad's Marker tool does a very good job at keeping the text readable so this is not linked to this request.

 ![image](https://user-images.githubusercontent.com/59576952/96624043-806b8f00-130c-11eb-9eb3-ce01d19234df.png)